Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/ci-jobs.md

 ## Prerequisites
 - You have a <Constant name="cloud" /> account.
 - CI features:
-   - For both the [concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your <Constant name="cloud" /> account must be on the [Starter, Enterprise, or Enterprise Plus plan](https://www.getdbt.com/pricing/).
+   - For both the [concurrent CI checks](/docs/deploy/continuous-integration#concurrent-ci-checks) and [smart cancellation of stale builds](/docs/deploy/continuous-integration#smart-cancellation) features, your <Constant name="cloud" /> account must be on the [Starter, Enterprise, or Enterprise+ plan](https://www.getdbt.com/pricing/).
-   - [SQL linting](/docs/deploy/continuous-integration#sql-linting) is available on [<Constant name="cloud" /> release tracks](/docs/dbt-versions/cloud-release-tracks) and to <Constant name="cloud" /> [Starter, Enterprise, or Enterprise Plus](https://www.getdbt.com/pricing/) accounts.
+   - [SQL linting](/docs/deploy/continuous-integration#sql-linting) is available on [<Constant name="cloud" /> release tracks](/docs/dbt-versions/cloud-release-tracks) and to <Constant name="cloud" /> [Starter, Enterprise, or Enterprise+](https://www.getdbt.com/pricing/) accounts.
 You should have [SQLFluff configured](/docs/deploy/continuous-integration#to-configure-sqlfluff-linting) in your project.
 - [Advanced CI](/docs/deploy/advanced-ci) features:
    - For the [compare changes](/docs/deploy/advanced-ci#compare-changes) feature, your <Constant name="cloud" /> account must be on an [Enterprise-tier plan](https://www.getdbt.com/pricing/) and have enabled Advanced CI features.
 Please ask your [<Constant name="cloud" /> administrator to enable](/docs/cloud/account-settings#account-access-to-advanced-ci-features) this feature for you.
 After enablement, the **dbt compare** option becomes available in the CI job settings.
 - Set up a [connection with your <Constant name="git" /> provider](/docs/cloud/git/git-configuration-in-dbt-cloud).
 This integration lets <Constant name="cloud" /> run jobs on your behalf for job triggering.